Residential treatment center: Historical background in the United States

 In the 1960s, the second generation of psychoanalytical RTC was created.
 These programs continued the work of the Vienna Psychoanalytic Society in order to include families and communities in the child's treatment.
 One example of this is the Walker Home and School which was established by Dr. Albert Treischman in 1961 for adolescent boys with severe emotional or behavioral disorders.
 He involved families in order to help them develop relationships with their children within homes, public schools and communities.
 Family and community involvement made this program different from previous programs.

 Beginning in the 1980s, cognitive behavioral therapy was more commonly used in child psychiatry, as a source of intervention for troubled youth, and was applied in RTCs to produce better long-term results.
 Attachment theory also developed in response to the rise of children admitted to RTCs who were abused or neglected.
 These children needed specialized care by caretakers who were knowledgeable about trauma.

 In the 1990s, the number of children entering RTCs increased dramatically, leading to a policy shift from institution- based services to a family-centered community system of care.
 This also reflected the lack of appropriate treatment resources.
 However, residential treatment centers have continued to grow and today house over 50,000 children.
-The number of residential treatment centers in the United States is currently estimated at 28,900 facilities.
+The number of residential treatment centers treating individuals of all ages in the United States is currently estimated at 28,900 facilities.